shubhampatil1602/foodhub-react/README.md

   super(props);
   } and then render() { return (...)} this is how it is written and inside constructor this.state={something: 1,} & to update this.setState({something: this.state.something+1}) inside return statement.

-- componentDidMount() is used to make api calls
+- `componentDidMount()` is used to make api calls

-- A functional component is normal JS function that returns JSX code or React element.
+- A f`unctional component` is normal JS function that returns JSX code or React element.

-- Component Composition -> Component inside ReactComponent.
+- `Component Composition` -> Component inside ReactComponent.

-- Functional components are JS functions and Props are like passing arguments to functional components.
+- `Functional components` are JS functions and Props are like passing arguments to functional components.

-- ConfigDrivenUI - data is driven by config with the help of backend api.
+- `ConfigDrivenUI` - data is driven by config with the help of backend api.
 In short different content for different locations.

 - Two types of export/import.
 1) export default componentName -> import componentName from "path" 2) using export keyword infront of variable (named export) -> import { name } from "path"

-- Lazy Loading -> Lazy loading is a technique used to improve the performance of a web application by loading specific components or code chunks only when they are needed, rather than loading everything upfront.
+- `Lazy Loading` -> Lazy loading is a technique used to improve the performance of a web application by loading specific components or code chunks only when they are needed, rather than loading everything upfront.
 (In short Import code for a particular page when required to avoid large file size).

   - Lazy loading also known as:
     - Chunking
     - Code Splitting
     - Dynamic Bundling
     - On Demand loading
     - Dynamic import

+- `Higher order components` is a normal javascript function, that takes a component and returns a component.

+  - It takes an existing component, enhances it, adds some extra features to component and return it.

+- `React Context` avoids problem called `props drilling` aka `prop passing`.

+  - Prop drilling involves sending props from one component to another, and potentially passing them through several intermediate components (higher-level component to a lower-level component in a component hierarchy).
+  - For example -
+    - If I had to send prop from top level node to leaf node level, I need to pass that props to intermediate children and then they need to pass that prop to next level in order to reach leaf node.
+This is what prop drilling is.

+- `Context` is a feature that allows you to share data across the component tree without having to pass props manually at every level.
+It provides a way to create a global state or shared data that can be accessed by any component within the tree.

+- `Redux` is a different library that is used for managing state (state management).
+Redux works with other libraries as well but it is heavily used with react.
+There is a library called `zustand` which is similar to redux.

+- Redux is helpful for managing large scale application.
+Here are some advantages/uses:
+  - Used to handle state of application
+  - Handing data
+  - Managing store
+  - Redux offers Easy debugging

 ### 🚀 `To install a package we use npm and to execute a package we use npx command.`